-The security product chosen also needed to have achieved almost no penetration when impacted.
-The distance available between the perimeter line and the infrastructure was minimal.
+The security product also needed to have achieved almost no penetration when impacted, and the distance available between the perimeter line and the infrastructure was minimal.

 Only 400 millimetres of excavation depth was available due to buried utilities.
-To redirect services and main pipes is incredibly costly and very disruptive to an area.
-Redirecting services was not an option for the Council.
+To redirect services and main pipes is incredibly costly and very disruptive to an area, and was not an option for the Council.

-Having proposed two, shallow mount bollards, both meeting the security level required; one rectangular in shape and one, circular.
+ATG Access were involved throughout the research and process and was selected by the Council to provide a perimeter security solution for the site.
+ATG proposed two shallow mount bollards, both meeting the security level required; one rectangular in shape and one, circular.

 Once the project had been awarded to ATG Access, the company designed the layout of the shallow foundation bollards in separate arrays of three to comply with maximum lifting weights specified by the utility companies for emergency removal if required.

-Installation of the selected security measures was organised for night time to eradicate any disruption to the building and visiting public during business hours.
-This was made possible due to the product selection – shallow foundation bollards
+Installation of the selected security measures was organised for nighttime to eradicate any disruption to the building and the visiting public during business hours.
+This was made possible due to the product selection – shallow foundation bollards.

-All twenty-eight bollards were installed in three nighttime shifts which included re-instating previously installed ‘Jersey Barrier’ products each night so that the public space was operational and fully secure each morning.
-T
+All twenty-eight bollards were installed in three nighttime shifts, which included re-instating previously installed ‘Jersey Barrier’ products each night so that the public space was operational and fully secure each morning.

-It is worth looking at specific market places and considering the potential for security measures to Cultural Centres, Museum National Monuments and crowded spaces generally.
+It is worth looking at specific marketplaces and considering the potential for security measures in Cultural Centres, Museum National Monuments and crowded spaces generally.